liudonghua/resume/ReadMe.en.md

     > A programmer can learn the industry's advanced code design and technical trends to improve themselves continuously by that read the codes and the documents of referencing excellent repositories.

 - I have been a tosser that learn **VBA** to improve efficiency earliest and self-learning **PHP** and flash the router to compiling **openWrt** later and easy other that crack **Black Apple** and flash **Android**.

-    > Also, **Centos 7** is no longer maintained, but there are still companies holding on to this obsolete system that is stability as excuse.However, the software industry is the only industry that has no sunk costs.
-Even a software bug can be upgraded with a patch, and no user has sued for a software bug (because with a disclaimer agreement).
-Can be said to be incompetent that refuse upgrading.

 - Since I started working as a programmer, I has been the best programmer at all worked company.
 I don't escape my job or complain about the company, because I believe that should take responsibility myself for own choicing job (studied from "Escape from Freedom" Written by Fromm).
 I should leave if not satisfied.